marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```
   .withLogConsumer(new Slf4jLogConsumer(LOGGER).withPrefix("Service"))
 ```

 # Stopping images
-One of the biggest advantage of TestContainers library is a fact that there is a Ryuk containers which stops all other containers when initial JVM process dies.
+One of the biggest advantage of TestContainers library is a fact that there is a `Ryuk` containers which stops all other containers when initial JVM process dies.
 It protects us from unwanted zombie containers (and networks, volumes) in the system.
-But if you run docker images from multiple maven modules, Ryuk image can be too slow and build can crash.
+But if you run docker images from multiple maven modules, `Ryuk` image can be too slow and build can crash.
 That's why I additionally specify `shutdownHook` which stops all docker images when tests are over.

 # Example of Functional Test

 The example of functional tests can look like below.
-It is pretty simplified to make it more readable.
+The testing method uses many helper methods to simplify test.
+In my opinion this is a key factor: create helper methods to make the code readable.

 ```java
 public class AccountFunctionalTest extends AbstractFunctionalTest {